Master Admission for RSM students

-- Register for ONE RSM Master programme in Studielink by 31 May.
+- Register for ONE RSM Master programme in Studielink between 1 October and 15 May.
 The Studielink platform has been updated in October 2018.
 If you have not logged in since, you may be asked to verify your account.

 Application/registration requests received after the deadlines will not be processed.

 Studielink issues: If you have problems using Studielink, please contact the Erasmus Student Service Centre.

 ERNA issues: To complete the application you need to have an active ERNA-account.
 If you have taken a gap year and your ERNA did not become active after you registered in Studielink, please contact the Erasmus University Support Centre (USC): firstname.lastname@example.org

 After your application has been evaluated by the admssions team, you will be notified of the outcome in the Online Application Form (OLAF).
 The possible outcomes of the evaluation are: